-The quality and reputation of Canadian canola and cereals is amongst the best in the world, and Canadian growers work hard to produce crops to the highest standard.
+The quality and reputation of Canadian canola, cereals and pulses is amongst the best in the world, and Canadian growers work hard to produce crops to the highest standard.

 Our domestic processors, grain buyers and export customers trust the quality and cleanliness of these crops, but are increasingly testing shipments with highly sensitive equipment for levels of pesticide residues and traces of disease to ensure they comply with set maximum residue limits (MRLs).
 Additional challenges include different MRLs around the world and a country’s potential refusal to accept any residues until a standard is in place.